bhardwaj45bhardwaj/SchoolManagementApp/README.md

 * System dependencies

 * bundle install
-  - Used devise_token_auth for user signup and sign
+  - Used devise_token_auth for user signup and sign and user authorization
   - Used CanCanCan gem for role management
   - Used Rspec and shoulda-matchers for unit test cases